adrianZahra/Assignment2BarrierReef-/README.md

 #Assignment2 - Barrier Reef Orchestra
-This is the version control git for the Barrier Reef CP1406 Assignment.
+This is the version control git for the Barrier Reef CP1406 assignment.